 team decided to delve into the context of the retail setting.
 More specifically, a self-service shampoo refill kiosk that

 addresses the convenience of automation and also helps solve the problem of plastic pollution.

 First, we researched online to learn more about plastic pollution issues and consumers' related habits.
 We analyzed

 a couple of refill kiosks currently available on the market to examine the current limitations and frustrations that

 customers encounter.
 From our online research, we found a couple of facts that help us decide on the overall kiosk experience

-- More than 552 million shampoo bottles could be ending up in landfills every year.
-This could fill 1,164 football fields.
+- More than 552 million shampoo bottles could end up in landfills yearly — equals 1,164 football fields.

 - 50% of people in the US don't recycle shampoo bottles.